-Ever since I was in my early teens, I’ve had a very clear picture in my mind of what my ideal man looks like.
-He is tall, dark and handsome, clean shaven with twinkly eyes.
+Ever since I was in my early teens, I’ve had a very clear picture in my mind of my ideal man.
+He is tall, dark and handsome.
+He is clean shaven with twinkly eyes.
 In fact, he was Captain Scarlet.
-Yes, a puppet but in my humble opinion, the handsomest puppet Gerry Anderson ever created (and he created quite a few lookers!).
-Accepting the limitations of a very small puppet boyfriend (though there are benefits too), a 6ft human version of this fine specimen would do very nicely thank you.
+Yes, a puppet but in my humble opinion, the handsomest puppet Gerry Anderson ever created (and he created quite a few lookers of the dark and handsome variety).
+Given the limitations of a very small puppet boyfriend (although there must be benefits too), a 6ft human version of this fine specimen would do very nicely, thank you.

-By the way, the image is from gerryanderson.wikia.com which is a mine of information if you want to know more about this gorgeous creature and his colleagues.
+By the way, the image is from gerryanderson.wikia.com which will tell you much more about this gorgeous creature and his colleagues.

-Over the next couple of decades, I sought and occasionally found, boyfriends who came close to this specification.
-However, the relationships didn’t last for various reasons and the men were far from indestructible!
+Over the next couple of decades, I sought and occasionally found, boyfriends who came close to this specification but the relationships didn’t last and the men were far from indestructible!
 But I kept looking until at the age of 30, I finally met the man of my dreams… Yep that’s right.
-I fell in love with a 5ft 10 ginger with beard.
+I fell in love with a 5ft 10 ginger man with a beard.

-Of course I did!
-Until then, I had been distracted by the packaging when all the time I should have looking for what was really important to me; intelligence, a good sense of humour and someone who brought out the best in me.
+Huh?
+I suppose that it was bound to happen.
+It seems that until then, I had been distracted by the packaging when all the time I should have looking for what was really important to me; intelligence, a good sense of humour and someone who brought out the best in me.
 More importantly, we shared the same values around money, family and career.
 We encouraged each other in our career development which came to include living in separate countries for two years, independently giving up salaries to go contracting and setting up our own businesses.

 Do you see where I am going with this?
 When we look for a new role or debate a promotion, it is easy to allow our heads to be turned by; the salary, the benefits, the prestige, a car parking space, feeling wanted etc. What we really need to know is this: